 If you don’t assign a beneficiary, your life insurance proceeds will be paid to your estate.

 *Please note: in Quebec, if you designate your spouse as a beneficiary, they’re considered an irrevocable beneficiary (unless you’ve specifically requested that they be considered revocable).
 Making changes to an irrevocable beneficiary designation (either to remove their name as beneficiary or to change the allocation percentage) requires the written consent of the named irrevocable beneficiary.

 Your contingent is the person (or persons) who will receive your life insurance benefits in the event your designated beneficiary is deceased.
 If you don’t assign a contingent, benefits will be paid to your estate.

-If you choose a beneficiary or contingent under the age of 19, you must designate a trustee.
-If the Optional Life benefit is paid while your beneficiary/contingent is under age 19, the trustee will retain legal control of the benefit received until the beneficiary/contingent reaches age 19.
+If you choose a beneficiary or contingent who is a minor, you must designate a trustee.
+If the proceeds of your Life insurance are paid while your beneficiary/contingent is a minor, this trustee will retain legal control of these proceeds until your beneficiary/contingent reaches the age of majority.

-Your trustee must be 19 or older.
-Your primary beneficiary can't be named as trustee for a contingent.
+Your trustee must be the age of majority.
+Your primary beneficiary can't be named as the trustee for a contingent.

 After you’ve calculated your rate (make sure you have your group code to access the quote tool), click the ‘Start application’ button at the bottom of the screen.
 After the first step of the application (we’ll ask your name, email address and birth date), you’ll be emailed a unique link to your application so you can continue the process at a later time or from a different device.
 You can complete the entire process online—even signing your application!